LastCallMedia/Drupal-Scaffold/README.md

 Setting Up for Local Development
 --------------------------------
-_(These will be used when working from a repo already prepared for a specific project)_ Before you begin, you must have Docker and Docker Compose installed on your local machine.
+Before you begin, you must have Docker and Docker Compose installed on your local machine.
 For installation instructions, see the [Docker documentation](/docs/tools/docker.md).

 1. [Clone](https://help.github.com/articles/cloning-a-repository/) this repository.